What is more important to you, happiness or success?

 Researchers have focused a lot more on happiness in the past few years and science has finally started to pay attention to what it really means to be happy.

-According to research done by Sonja Lyubomirsky PhD. in the book The Happiness Diet, forty percent of our happiness may actually be within our power to control (Lyubomirsky, S., 2008).
+According to research done by Sonja Lyubomirsky (2008) in the book The Happiness Diet, some portion of our happiness may actually be within our power to control.

 The real truth is that happiness is often subjective and difficult to measure.
 Success is often judged externally or by comparison to other people.